VincentRPS/Onami/docs/cog.rst

 .. py:function:: oni permtrace <channel> [targets...]

-    Emulates Discord's permission calculation system to create a breakdown of where certain permissions for a member come from.
+    Emulates nextcord's permission calculation system to create a breakdown of where certain permissions for a member come from.

     Targets can either be a member, or a list of roles (to emulate a member with those roles).
     The command will take into account guild permissions and the overwrites for the roles (and member, if applicable) to produce the resulting effective permissions.